fmaliha/fmaliha/README.md

 - Amber IT Ltd., [Software Engineer Intern], [9/2019 - 1.2020]<br />
-1. Developed a fully working Asp.net based school management system from scratch for client.
+1. Developed a fully working Asp.net based school management system from scratch for client.<br />
    a.
 Designed the project architecture i.e. technical design,
-      business logic design, and frontend design using client requirements.
+      business logic design, and frontend design using client requirements. <br />
    b.
 Designed and implemented database architecture for
       MSSQL database, using proper normalization rules.
 I have implemented (stored procedures) database operational
       logics to integrate app with DB.
    c.
-Implemented frontend UI using ASP.net for all pages.
+Implemented frontend UI using ASP.net for all pages.<br />
    d.
 Implemented backend functionalities, link codes,
-      business logic for the service.
+      business logic for the service.<br />
    e.
 Followed strict OOP SOLID rules while implementation
-      to ensure clean code.
+      to ensure clean code.<br />
    f.
 Written eloquent comments on code to ensure
       readability for maintenance of PIC.
 2. Written documentation and user manual for the project.